-Other metropolitan local governments contacted have identified a similar position to that being recommended in this Report, being that they acknowledge MRWA's position, but do not support the request for the removal of the existing sings and intend to continue to use the signs to remind drivers of the 50km/hr speed limit where necessary.
+Other metropolitan local governments contacted have identified a similar position to that being recommended in Report CJ174-11/20, being that they acknowledge MRWA's position, but do not support the request for the removal of the existing sings and intend to continue to use the signs to remind drivers of the 50km/hr speed limit where necessary.
 There is no community engagement proposed regarding the 50km/hr speed awareness signs.